devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/phase-1-implementation-guide.md

 - `DATABASE_POOL_MAX` — optional positive integer;
 - `SNAPSHOT_DEFAULT_TTL_DAYS` — optional positive integer;
 - `PORT` — optional, default `8001`;
-- `MONGODB_URI` — temporary and optional/required according to the transition choice above.

 Validate once at startup and export a typed configuration object.
 A missing value should fail startup with the variable name, never the variable value.